nascim13/BHS/README.md

 ## Model training

-This script uses Scikit-learn to train gradient boosted models to predict virulence/plant weight phenotypes based on whole-genome data from bacterial genomes
+This script uses Scikit-learn to train gradient boosted models to predict virulence/plant weight phenotypes based on whole-genome data from bacterial genomes.

 `$ python3 stratified_rf_regressor_xgboost.py`<br>

 ## Model prediction

-This script uses Skit-learn to for predict virulence/plant weight phenotypes based on whole-genome data from bacterial genomes
+This script uses Skit-learn to for predict virulence/plant weight phenotypes based on whole-genome data from bacterial genomes.

 `$ python3 predict_with_rg_regressor_xgboost.py`<br>

 ## Input files

-* cluster_penotypes_kmers.rds: input table for model training in RDS format containing phenotype/plant weight values and presence and absence of kmers for the 318 isolates used in the study
+* cluster_penotypes_kmers.rds: input table for model training in RDS format containing phenotype/plant weight values and presence and absence of kmers for the 318 isolates used in the study.
-* model7.model: final gradient boosted model for predicting virulence/plant weight phenotypes
+* model7.model: final gradient boosted model for predicting virulence/plant weight phenotypes.